lunarswirls/amitis_docs/src/Interior_File.md

 ## Common pitfalls

 ### Line breaks
-Be careful editing this file, there should be no trailing linebreaks, it will otherwise be read as a layer with a conductivity of 0, which will cause:
+Be careful editing this file, there should be no trailing line breaks, it will otherwise be read as a layer with a conductivity of 0, which will cause:

 ```
  <<< *ERR in task 0 >>> (validate:128) | Interior resistivity (0.000000e+00) for layer (2)